 Since the FTA has begun overseeing Metro inspections, Metro has said they have complied with all track repairs within 24 hours of the FTA identifying them.
 Additionally, the FTA has replaced three Metro board members with experienced safety officials.
 Hopefully, these new board members and the FTA can work together to help make the Metro safer.

-Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P. is a personal injury law firm that helps victims who were injured in transportation accidents in Washington, D.C., Greenbelt, Maryland and Fairfax, Virginia.
+Koonz, McKenney, Johnson & DePaolis L.L.P. is a personal injury law firm that helps victims who were injured in transportation accidents in Washington, D.C.
+Contact us now for a free consultation.